xiix0/scam/README.md

-You will gain money by a fattening action.
+You will probably marry after a very brief courtship.